HarshCasper/Rotten-Scripts/Python/Github_Issues_PRs_Scrapper/README.md

 ## Dependencies

- 1. python3
+ - python3
- 2. PyGithub
+ - PyGithub
- 3. json
+ - json
- 4. sys
+ - sys

 ## Setup instructions

-- Install the dependencies using ```pip3 install -r requiremnts.txt```
+- Install the dependencies using ```pip3 install -r requirements.txt```
 - Note: You need to generate a githubAPI token and insert(checkout the comments in script) it in the script, To generate the token check this [tutorial](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 - You are all set and the [script](master_fetch_script.py) is Ready to run.
 - The script takes the username and repo name as the command line argument (refer output).